Eligible MR&I Projects

 - Other information the applicant believes pertinent or that the Chief Engineer requests.

-For more information on the Municipal, Rural & Industrial Water Supply Program, please contact Jeff Mattern, P.E., MR&I Program Manager (701) 328-4952 or e-mail.
+For more information on the Municipal, Rural & Industrial Water Supply Program, please contact Jeff Mattern, P.E., MR&I Program Manager at (701) 328-4952 or e-mail.